Petronas Towers: History and architecture

 As a result of the Malaysian government specifying that the buildings be completed in six years, two construction consortia were hired to meet the deadline, one for each tower.
 Tower 1, the west tower (left in the top-right photograph) was built by a Japanese consortium led by the Hazama Corporation (JA Jones Construction Co., MMC Engineering Services Sdn Bhd, Ho Hup Construction Co.
 Bhd and Mitsubishi Corp) while Tower 2, the east tower (right in the top-right photograph) was built by a South Korean consortium led by the Samsung C&T Corporation (Kukdong Engineering & Construction and Syarikat Jasatera Sdn Bhd).

 Early into construction a batch of concrete failed a routine strength test causing construction to come to a complete halt.
 All the completed floors were tested but it was found that only one had used a bad batch and it was demolished.
 As a result of the concrete failure, each new batch was tested before being poured.
 The halt in construction had cost US$700,000 per day and led to three separate concrete plants being set up on the site to ensure that if one produced a bad batch, the other two could continue to supply concrete.
 The sky bridge contract was completed by Kukdong Engineering & Construction.
 Tower 2 (Samsung C&T) became the first to reach the world's tallest building at the time.

-When Tower 2 reached the 72nd floor, engineers discovered it was leaning about 25 millimeters off vertical—nearly an inch.
-To correct the lean, the next 16 floors were slanted back 20 millimeters.
-Surveyors checked verticality twice a day until the building’s completion.

 Due to the huge cost of importing steel, the towers were constructed on a cheaper radical design of super high-strength reinforced concrete.
 High-strength concrete is a material familiar to Asian contractors and twice as effective as steel in sway reduction; however, it makes the building twice as heavy on its foundation as a comparable steel building.
-Supported by 23-by-23 metre concrete cores and an outer ring of widely spaced super columns, the towers use a sophisticated structural system that accommodates its slender profile and provides 560,000 square metres of column-free office space.
+Supported by 23 x 23 m concrete cores and an outer ring of widely spaced super columns, the towers use a sophisticated structural system that accommodates its slender profile and provides 560000 m2 of column-free office space.
 Below the twin towers is Suria KLCC, a shopping mall, and Petronas Philharmonic Hall, the home of the Malaysian Philharmonic Orchestra.